Freegle1643/Customized-Dockerfile-Pool/README.md

 #### Output

-Installation was successful with a 2.6GB image created, this
+Installation was successful with a 2.6GB image created, this resembles XSpicetry01 very much, with some deletes and order adjustments.
+However, X server failed to start, I would assume it is because `xserver-xspice xinput` that I learned from [Xspice server in a Container [Ghanima]](http://ghanima.net/doku.php?id=wiki:ghanima:xspiceservercontainer).

 #### Dockerfile